GoogleContainerTools/kpt-functions-sdk/README.md

 ### SDK CLI

-`create-kpt-functions` package whcih was installed as a `devDependencies` provides the `kpt` CLI binary for interacting with the NPM package:
+`create-kpt-functions` package which was installed as a `devDependencies` provides the `kpt` CLI binary for interacting with the NPM package:

 ```console